mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 buildbox:Build$ ccmake .
 ```

-NOTE: You need the . to denote the current directory is where the `CMakeLists.txt` is located.
+NOTE: You need the . to denote the current directory is where the `CMakeLists.txt`{:.path} is located.

 This will open a a text mode application that lets you choose which parts of {{page.lib_name}} you want to build and how you want to build it.
 Before you can alter any options you'll need to press C so that CMake can scan your system configuration.
 Once its complete you will see a list of options.
 The most interesting options are most likely